 - Healthcare professionals and medical consultants.

-- Business partners and joint ventures, for example, where the Bank has an arrangement with a car brand in relation to car finance.
-In such cases, we, our business partners or those involved in the joint venture will let you know that your information is being shared and who it is being shared with.
+- Business partners and joint ventures, for example, where the Bank has an arrangement with a car brand in relation to car finance we may share information with the car brand or relevant motor dealer for service and reconciliation purposes.
+In other cases, we, our business partners or those involved in the joint venture will let you know that your information is being shared and who it is being shared with.

 - Credit reference/rating agencies, including the Central Credit Register and The Irish Credit Bureau: